KarMarsten/UseYourTools/README.md

 - Tap addresses to open in Apple Maps or Google Maps
 - Tap phone numbers to call or text
 - Tap email addresses to compose an email
+- In event view mode: Email, phone, and address fields are clickable
 - Automatic notifications 10 minutes before each event
 - View events in read-only mode (tap to view, tap "Edit" to modify)
 - Calendar sync with Apple Calendar or Google Calendar
+- Swipe left/right in daily planner to navigate between days

 ### 💼 Job Applications